50+ key elderly caregiver interview questions

 - Can you share a bit about your own self-care routine?

-During the elderly caregiver interview, it’s vital to get all the information you need, as well as a feel for the candidate’s personality.
+During the interview, it’s vital to get all the information you need, as well as a feel for the candidate’s personality.
 The patient-caregiver fit is often the most important part of having a successful caregiving experience.
 You may even consider getting your loved one and the caregiver candidate in the same room before making your decision.

 Elderly caregiving can be a complex matter, but with these interview tips you’re sure to get a good candidate.
 If you’re looking for more information about senior health and caregiving, be sure to check out My Caring Plan’s resources.